InstrumentBox/Network/Sources/WebStub/WebStub.docc/Latency/CustomizeLatency.md

 ```

 This latency implementation uses the same value (3 seconds) for each request web client sends.
 The
-second implementation provided by the library generated random latency in between given values for
+second implementation provided by the library generates random latency in between given values for
 each request.

 ```swift